 "North Carolina State Capitol" by Abbylabar - Own work.
 Licensed under Creative Commons Attribution-Share Alike 3.0 via Wikimedia Commons - http://commons.wikimedia.org/wiki/File:North_Carolina_State_Capitol.JPG#mediaviewer/File:North_Carolina_State_Capitol.JPG.
 Resized from the original.

 North Carolina Administrative Law

-Agencies are part of the executive branch of the government.
-They are given the power to make law through rule-making and the power to resolve disputes through administrative adjudication, as well as the power to enforce their laws and decisions.
+Typically organized as part of the executive branch of the government, agencies are sometimes given the power to make law through rule-making and the power to resolve disputes through administrative adjudication, as well as the power to enforce their laws and decisions.

 The types of administrative resources discussed in this guide include: